Quattrocento: Historical context

 After the decline of the Western Roman Empire in 476, economic disorder and disruption of trade spread across Europe.
 This was the beginning of the Early Middle Ages, which lasted roughly until the 14th century, when trade increased, population began to expand and the people regained their authority.

 In the late Middle Ages, the political structure of the European continent slowly coalesced from small, turbulent fiefdoms into larger, more stable nation states ruled by monarchies.
 In Italy, urban centers arose, populated by merchant and trade classes able to defend themselves.
-Money replaced land as the medium of exchange, and increasing numbers of serfs became freedmen.
+Money replaced land as the primary measure of wealth, and increasing numbers of serfs became freedmen.
 The changes in Medieval Italy and the decline of feudalism paved the way for social, cultural, and economic changes.

 The Quattrocento is viewed as the transition from the Medieval period to the age of the Italian Renaissance, principally in the cities of Rome, Florence, Milan, Venice, Naples.
 The period saw the fall of Constantinople to the Ottoman Empire, and it has been compared with the Timurid Renaissance which unfolded at the same time in Central Asia.